702BH/GameAIProjects/aiforgamesprojects/ProgrammingGameAIByExample/Raven/README.md

-# Raven — AI Implementation
+# Raven — Game AI Systems & Engine-Level Architecture

-## Project Summary
+## Overview
-Raven is a recreation of the Raven project from *Programming Game AI by Example* Written in GDScript - a Python like programming language.
+Raven is a ground-up reimplementation of the classic Raven AI project from Programming Game AI by Example, built in GDScript (Godot 4) with a strong emphasis on engine-level systems, deterministic simulation, and data-oriented design.

-Primary constraints are real-time simulation, deterministic behavior, and maintainable data structures for experimentation.
+Rather than relying on built-in navigation, physics, or AI frameworks, this project reconstructs navigation, collision, perception, and goal-based decision-making from first principles.
+The result is a tightly integrated simulation where AI behavior emerges from explicit systems rather than opaque engine magic.

+The project serves both as:
+- A deep study of practical game AI architecture
+- A systems-engineering exercise focused on performance, debuggability, and extensibility

+## Design Constraints & Goals
+This project was developed under several non-trivial constraints:
+- Real-time performance — AI, navigation, perception, and collision all run within a fixed update budget
+- Deterministic behavior — identical inputs produce identical outcomes (critical for debugging AI)
+- Explicit data flow — systems communicate through well-defined structures, not implicit engine state
+- Tool-driven iteration — maps, costs, and geometry are authored and validated inside the project
+- Experimentation-friendly — AI decisions must be inspectable, reproducible, and tunable

-## General Overview:
+## High-Level Systems
-- Custom map editor using JSON serialisation / parsing using multi-threading jobs
+- Custom grid-based map editor
-- Collision system using spatial buckets and line/segment intersection
+- Navigation graph with runtime path computation
-- Custom navigation system
+- Deterministic collision and line-of-sight system
-- Custom AI Agent system including: Perception of environment, State memory, decision making through goal arbitration
+- Goal-driven AI agents with perception, memory, and arbitration
-- Custom weighted steering behaviours
+- Weighted steering behaviors layered on top of navigation

 ## Systems Overview
 - [Navigation Graph](#navigation-graph)